freistil/company-runbook/career/internships.md

 ## How you fit in

 Interns are as much part of our team as everyone else.
-That means that our general approaches to business and collaboration apply to you in the same way, first and foremost our [guiding principles].
+That means that our general approaches to business and collaboration apply to you in the same way, first and foremost our [guiding principles](/guiding_principles.html).

 **The person responsible for making your internship a success is you.
 We’re here to provide you with an environment in which you can be successful.**